eventide-project/component-host/README.md

   end
 end

-# Adds processes to the host
+# Runs the host, taking over the current process
-process_host.add MyWebApplication.new
+process_host.run do
-process_host.add MyWorker.new
+  add MyWebApplication.new

-# This will take over the current process
+  add MyWorker.new
-process_host.run
+end
 ```